-The organization aims to engage and empower indigenous peoples through many ways and in accordance to our vision.
+The organization aims to engage and empower indigenous people through many ways and in accordance to our vision.
 Here are some of our impact on the community.

 “PACOS Trust would like to see peaceful indigenous communities; united and well equipped with the knowledge and expertise to manage their resources and opportunities to support a comfortable life.”